-Setting starting balances
+Setting starting balances manually

-- Click Forecast, and then Balance Sheet:
+- Click the Forecast tab, and then click Balance Sheet:

 - Next, click the Set Starting Balances button:

-Note: You can click on Total Assets, Total Liabilities, or Total Equity in the equation to switch to that step of the starting balances process:
+Note: You can click on Total Assets, Total Liabilities, or Total Equity in the equation to switch to that step of the starting balances process.

 Step 1: Total assets